Ch3rry-Pi3/Portfolio/AI/RAG/3. Query Expansion with Multiple Queries/README.md

 ```

 ### Visualisation Example
 Below is the embedding visualisation generated for the query and the retrieved documents.
-It can be seen that the **augmented query embeddings** are much closer to the retrieved embeddings than the original query's embedding ✅
+It can be seen that the **multiple queries** generate many more retrieved embeddings to add additional context relative to the Query Expansion with Hypothetical Answer approach ✅

 ![Embedding Visualisation](images/qexpansion_plot.png)